 LW: So you saw that as a very positive sort of way to bounce back from ‘67?

 GS: Yeah.
 That was a part of helping put your past behind you and the feeling that we tried to give to people.
 In fact, a couple of media, they had promotions and slogos [slogans] built around that.
 I can’t remember—Channel 7 had a couple of the stations.
 There might have even been a period when the real estate section of the paper had a lot more to brag about.
 You know, new things, new projects starting up, you know, so.
 Sometimes I think Carl Calderman[?] and the people that ran the news real estate section, they had to make some hard decisions because they couldn’t fit it all in there.
 There was probably time in those next couple of year, you know?
 I kind of remember those positive things about the city, and I may be wrong, but I think Hart Plaza and the weekend concerts and festivals started roughly about two or three years later in ‘69 or ‘70, I think.
 I mean, that filled up every weekend for the summer.

-LW: Did you see a continuation of that push toward positive things throughout the 70s and 80s when you were still living in Detroit and working in Detroit?
+LW: Did you see a continuation of that push toward positive things throughout the Seventies and Eighties when you were still living in Detroit and working in Detroit?

 GS: Oh yeah.